nmshd/documentation/_docs_integrate/data-model-overview.md

 : When the User or the Decider Module accepts or rejects the Request, the Response and ResponseItems are generated based on the passed parameters.
 This Response is saved in the `response` property of the `LocalRequest`, but not yet sent.

 Completed
 : In case of an incoming Request, the Runtime Module listens to an Event saying that a Request moved to status `Decided`.
-It then checks on which way the Request was received (Message/RelationshipTemplate) and sends the Response on the corresponding way (by sending a message or creating a Relationship).
+It then checks on which way the Request was received (Message/RelationshipTemplate) and sends the Response on the corresponding way (by sending a Message or creating a Relationship).
 After the Response was successfully sent, it moves the LocalRequest to `Completed`.
 : In case of an outgoing Request, the Runtime Module listens to the `MessageReceivedEvent` and checks the content of the sent Message for a Response.
 If there is one, it moves the corresponding LocalRequest to `Completed`.

 Expired